LucaAngioloni/Micchinetta/README.md

 ![Database_Manager.png](./Images/Database_Manager.png)

 ## Usability Tests
-The scenario of this tests is a well known and restricted context: the MICC laboratory.
+The scenario of these tests is a well known and restricted context: the MICC laboratory.
 However the usefulness of this system transcends from this and the results obtained are valid also in other similar scenarios.

 ### Environment and tasks